stephenplusplus/gcloud-deploy/readme.md

 Desperately seeking help with the following tasks:

-  - Customization of Node.js version to run
-  - Customization of VMs to create
   - Allow VMs to be re-used
   - Modularize the startup script (maybe use [this one?](https://github.com/GoogleCloudPlatform/nodejs-getting-started/blob/master/gce/startup-script.sh))
   - Don't make the tarball public